All About Hair

 Childbirth May Be a Trigger

 Moms-to-be are often very happy that their hair seems much fuller during pregnancy, but they are then disappointed when they experience hair loss after giving birth.
 Losing hair after pregnancy is not true hair loss and is normal.
+That’s because hormones and hair loss in women are linked.
 Hair falls out after women give birth due to decreasing estrogen levels.
 Some women notice that they lose a lot of hair in a short period of time after giving birth.
 The good news is that after this shedding period, hair fullness often returns to normal within 1 to 2 years.
-While you are waiting for your full head of hair to return, use over-the-counter volumizing shampoo and conditioner formulated for fine hair to make your hair appear fuller.
+Many people wonder what’s the best treatment for hair loss in women?
+For postpartum moms waiting for their full head of hair to return, using over-the-counter volumizing shampoo and conditioner formulated for fine hair can make hair appear fuller.

 Be Mindful of Birth Control Pills

 Birth control pills are a form of contraception that works by suppressing ovulation and/or making it more difficult for a fertilized egg to implant into the lining of the uterus.
+Hormonal hair loss in women may occur when women start or stop taking certain kinds of contraceptives.
 The hormones that make birth control pills effective may also cause hair thinning in women who use them.
 You are more likely to experience this side effect from birth control pills if you have a family history of hair loss.
-Women may also lose hair when they stop taking the pill.
+Stopping the pill is also a cause of hair loss in women.
 Hormones are not the only medication that may be associated with hair loss.
 Blood thinners and blood pressure medications may do it, too.
 So can drugs used to treat depression, heart disease, and arthritis.

 Crash Diets Are Dangerous

 Crash diets and fad diets promise quick weight loss, but most do not work and can be dangerous.
 If you lose 15 pounds or more very quickly, you may lose a significant amount of hair within a matter of months.
+Inadequate protein and nutrients is one of the potential reasons for hair loss in women.
 Stick to a healthy, balanced eating plan.
 Fresh fruit, vegetables, lean meats, and complex carbs give your body the fats, proteins, carbohydrates, vitamins, and minerals you need to maintain a healthy body, including a full head of hair.
 Other dietary risk factors for hair loss?
-Excess vitamin A and protein deficiency may both set the stage for your luscious locks to fall out.
+Excess vitamin A may set the stage for your luscious locks to fall out.

 Style Hair Carefully

-Tight ponytails, hats, scarves, cornrows, and bandanas can all pull on hair and lead to hair loss by a process called traction alopecia.
+Wondering what to do about hair loss in women?
+Loosen up!
+Tight ponytails, hats, scarves, cornrows, and bandannas can all pull on hair and lead to hair loss by a process called traction alopecia.
 The gradual, constant tension irritates the scalp and may cause hair to fall out.
 Ditto for tight rollers.
-Wear your hair down to eliminate tension, and your hair should grow back if traction alopecia was to blame for losing your locks.
+One of the potential solutions for hair loss in women is to wear your hair down to eliminate tension.
+Your hair should grow back if traction alopecia was to blame for losing your locks.
 Beware especially of long-term use of tight hairstyles.
 These may scar your scalp and lead to hair loss that is permanent.

 Cancer Treatment Is a Trigger

-Radiation and chemotherapy used to treat cancer are common causes of hair loss.
+Radiation and chemotherapy used to treat cancer are some of the common causes of hair loss in women.
 Both therapies harm hair follicles in addition to killing cancer cells.
 People undergoing cancer treatment often experience dramatic hair loss as a result of these therapies.
 They may wake up with clumps of hair on their pillow or they may lose large amounts of hair in the shower.
-Hair loss often starts within 2 weeks of beginning treatment.
+Rapid hair loss in women often starts within 2 weeks of beginning treatment.
 It may be worst between 1 to 2 months into therapy.
 The scalp may be extra sensitive during this time.
 It may be irritating to wash, brush, and comb hair.
 The good news is that once cancer treatment is over, hair tends to grow back.

 Physical and Emotional Stress

-Extreme physical or emotional stress may trigger female pattern hair loss.
+Extreme physical or emotional stress may trigger sudden hair loss in women.
 Hair loss due to physical or emotional stress is called telogen effluvium.
-Things that may precipitate this pattern of hair loss include serious illness or injury, surgery, severe emotional upset, blood loss, and weight loss.
+Circumstances that may precipitate this pattern of hair loss include serious illness or injury, surgery, severe emotional upset, blood loss, and weight loss.
 Sometimes a reaction to medication may trigger this kind of hair loss.
 Telogen effluvium may last for 6 to 8 months before resolving.

 Medication for Hair Loss